doitintl/iris3/README.md

 # When Iris adds labels

 Iris adds labels:
 ## On resource creation
-.... by listening to Google Cloud Operations (Stackdriver) Logs.
+It knows about new resources to label by listening to Google Cloud Operations (Stackdriver) Logs.
 You can disable this, see ["Deploy"](#deployment).
 ## On schedule
-... using a Cloud Scheduler cron job that the deployer sets up for you.
+It can run on a Cloud Scheduler cron job that the deployer sets up for you.
 By default, only some types of resources are labeled on Cloud Scheduler runs.
 Most do not receive labels on Scheduler, to save the costs of relabeling with the same label every day.

 However,  this can be configured so that all resources are labeled.
 See `label_all_on_cron` below.

 Or you can disable the schedule labeling.

 ## Labeling existing resources

 * When you first use Iris, you may want to label all existing resources.
 This is not Iris' preferred flow for adding labels, but you can do it.
 * To do this, deploy it with `label_all_on_cron: True` and wait for the next scheduled run, or manually trigger a run.
 * Thenּ, you may want to then redeploy Iris with `label_all_on_cron: False` to avoid the  resource consumption of relabeling all resources with the same label every day forever.